patilnn/agriculture-auction-system/README.md

 ________________________________________________________________________________________________________________
 Technologies Used:

-•	Frontend: HTML, CSS, JavaScript (for dynamic content), AJAX (for real-time bidding updates)
+•	Frontend: HTML, CSS, JavaScript (for dynamic content), AJAX (for real-time bidding updates)<br>

-•	Backend: Node.js with Express (for server-side logic), MySQL (for database management), and authentication with Passport.js or JWT (for secure login).
+•	Backend: Node.js with Express (for server-side logic), MySQL (for database management), and authentication with Passport.js or JWT (for secure login).<br>

-•	Additional Tools: Git for version control, and GitHub for repository management.
+•	Additional Tools: Git for version control, and GitHub for repository management.<br>
 ________________________________________
 Target Users:
-1. Buyers who are looking to acquire items through bidding.
+1. Buyers who are looking to acquire items through bidding.<br>
-2. Sellers who wish to auction their products to the highest bidder.
+2. Sellers who wish to auction their products to the highest bidder.<br>
-3. Admins who monitor and manage the auction system and users.
+3. Admins who monitor and manage the auction system and users.<br>
 ________________________________________
 Benefits of the Auction System:

-• For Sellers: Reach a broader audience for their products and receive the highest market price through competitive bidding.
+• For Sellers: Reach a broader audience for their products and receive the highest market price through competitive bidding.<br>

-•	For Buyers: Get access to a wide range of products, often at discounted rates, by placing competitive bids.
+•	For Buyers: Get access to a wide range of products, often at discounted rates, by placing competitive bids.<br>
 •	For Administrators: A streamlined system for managing auctions, users, and transactions securely and efficiently.